 also enhances the quality of life for Floridians and

+visitors alike.
 Equestrian trails and camping are integral to the Florida

 Greenway system, which provides numerous opportunities for